Evening & Special Events

 The most anticipated event of the summer is our traditional, four day Color War with emphasis on good sportsmanship, spirit and creativity.
 Our team/camp colors are buff (white) and blue so you can often hear the girls chanting ‘Buff and Blue – what an awesome two!
 Blue and Buff – together we are tough!’

 As our campers get older, we always want them to have more options and something to look forward to in the program.
 ‘Teens Leave Camp’ (TLC), is an optional program specially created for our teen camp (girls that have finished 8th-10th grade).
 Specialty programs and trips are offered throughout the summer, some of which take place on campus.
-Each year we like to introduce at least one new and exciting TLC workshop on top of the more popular ones, like ice skating, mountain biking, hiking, farm-to-table and yoga class at a local studio.
+Each year we like to introduce at least one new and exciting TLC workshop on top of the more popular ones, like ice skating, mountain biking, hiking, farm-to-table and a visit to a local business that handcrafts chocolate from ethically sourced cacao beans.